Fabrizio-Caruso/C64_Multiplexer_C_LIB/README.md

 FEATURES
 - Freely moving multiplexed sprites (up to 36), i.e., generic sprite multiplexer
+- Simple C interface provided by some shared variables
 - Support for C64, C128 in both 128 in 64 mode
 - Fast 2mhz mode support for the C128 in both 128 and 64 mode: it runs on average at 1.3mhz (PAL) by enabling the fast mode on the borders
 - Optionally multiplexed monochromatic/multicolor bit